 For human resources, interviewers, hiring managers, managers, and colleagues of new hires, or someone transferring to a new team.

-Autism / Neurodiversity Cultural Responsiveness at Work
+Neurodiversity Cultural Responsiveness at Work

 Available as a 1-hour interactive workshop, or as asynchronous eLearning.
 Corporate rates available; please inquire.
 Ready to take the course now?

-Autism / Neurodiversity Cultural Responsiveness in the Hiring Process
+Neurodiversity Cultural Responsiveness in the Hiring Process

 Same as above, with a focus on interviewing, evaluating, and hiring neurodivergent candidates, including accommodations in the interview.